 Origin and History

-The Vologódskiy Regiment was formed in 1708-1709 when Peter the Great reorganized the Russian infantry regiments and renamed each of them as per a city or province of his empire.
+In 1708-1709, when Peter the Great reorganised the Russian infantry regiments and renamed each of them as per a city or province of his empire, the regiment was renamed "Vologodskiy Infantry".

 During the Seven Years' War, the regiment was commanded by: